Harmon1713/portfolio/README.md

-# Jackie Harmon's Portfolio Website
+# Harmon's Portfolio Website

-Welcome to Jackie Harmon's portfolio website, a showcase of my skills, projects, and experiences across various fields, including web development, application development, data visualization, and more.
+Welcome to my portfolio website: a showcase of my skills, projects, and experiences across various fields, including web development, application development, data visualization, and more.

 [See the Wesbite here](https://harmon1713.github.io/portfolio/)  ⬅